-Such software will notify you about the number of bills generated in a particular day, the discounts or offers provided, will provide you with daily and monthly sales report, and reports regarding the actual stock and the ideal stock at the beginning and at the end of the day.
-You can also receive alerts when anything uncanny happens in your restaurant and accordingly you can follow up with your manager and the staff and find where the root of the problems are.
-This will help you have a tight control over all your restaurant operations from anywhere and you will not have to leave your restaurant in the hands of the manager in your absence.
+Such software will notify you about the number of bills generated in a particular day, the discounts or offers provided, will provide you with daily and monthly sales report, and reports regarding the actual stock and the ideal stock at the beginning and the end of the day.
+You can also receive alerts when anything uncanny happens in your restaurant, and accordingly, you can follow up with your manager and the staff and find where the root of the problems are.
+This will help you have tight control over all your restaurant operations from anywhere and you will not have to leave your restaurant in the hands of the manager in your absence.

 3. Reduce Your Labour Costs

 Since it is the employees who are the driving force in your restaurant, one usually tends to hire the best ones and that too in bulk.
-However, you need to focus on the quality of your staff and not on the quantity and that is where you increase your restaurant expenses.
+However, you need to focus on the quality of your staff and not on the quantity, and that is where you increase your restaurant expenses.
 Some of the best ways for controlling your restaurant costs by monitoring the labor costs are:

-- Hiring Seasonal Staff: Instead of keeping a huge staff force all around the year, what you can do is hire seasonal staff who will help you manage the extra crowd that comes in during the festive season.
+- Hiring Seasonal Staff: Instead of keeping a large staff force all around the year, what you can do is employ seasonal staff who will help you manage the extra crowd that comes in during the festive season.